Revisiting Unsupervised Meta-Learning via the Characteristics of Few-Shot Tasks: Analyzing Meta-Training Factors in UML

-{\bf Episodic training works better than contrastive self-supervised learning baselines.} Since the model is meta-learned in an unsupervised way, an intuitive question is whether we can utilize the contrastive self-supervised learning methods to get similar results.
-In Fig.~\ref{fig:SSL_comparison}, we compare our UML baseline model with two representative contrastive learning methods, \ie, MoCo~\cite{he2020momentum} and SimCLR~\cite{chen2020simple}.
-Although these two comparison methods show promising results on self-supervised learning problems, there still exit performance gaps when compared with our episodic trained embedding.
-Hence the specific consideration of task characteristics is essential in the meta-learning problem.
+{\bf Episodic training works better than contrastive Self-Supervised Learning (SSL) baselines.} An intuitive question is whether episodic training outperforms the contrastive SSL methods.
+We compare our UML baseline with two representative SSL methods, \ie, MoCo~\cite{he2020momentum} and SimCLR~\cite{chen2020simple}.
+Hyper-parameters are tuned carefully for SSL methods on the meta-validation set, and they require longer epochs to converge (\eg, 800 epochs).
+Fig.~\ref{fig:SSL_comparison} shows the superiority of our episodic meta-trained UML baseline when compared with the ``plain'' trained SSL methods.
+The results indicate episodic training is an essential factor for UML.

+{\bf Summary.} Benefiting from the task sampling strategy (\ie, SES) and the in-task similarity measure (\ie, SNS), our UML baseline meta-learns generalizable embeddings without base class labels.
+The results indicate the specific consideration of task characteristics with episodic training is essential for UML, so we keep SES and SNS as default configurations for UML and propose to design improved UML approaches.